dugongdingo/WEEL/README.md

 WEEL - Word Embeddings Experiments with Linguality

-python3 project:
+python3 project: _generating definitions using monolingual and/or multilingual embeddings_

-generating definitions using monolingual and/or multilingual embeddings
+install dependencies using `pip3 -r requirements.txt`

-_install dependencies using pip3 -r requirements.txt_
+run with `python3 -m weel`